-The central focus of Glenn’s art is the human figure, painted in a representational idiom and based on careful direct observation.
+The central focus of Glenn Ibbitson’s art is the human figure.
+His life paintings and drawings are developed through a process of careful direct observation.
 There is here a perpetual search for the telling detail within a convincing overview; the angle between thumb and forefinger; the fall of a breast under its own weight, the tension locking a load-bearing limb.
 This observational discipline is grafted to a strong sense of narrative and concept.

-"Until recently, I kept the techniques I employed in scenic art which are more graphic and abbreviated in nature, separate from those employed in my own fine artwork, but I have gradually introduced this wider array of skills to more easily generate a sense of [mis]representation and visual discord in my paintings."
+"Until recently, I kept the techniques I employed in scenic art which are more graphic and abbreviated in nature, separate from those employed in my own fine artwork.
+Lately, I have gradually introduced this wider array of skills to more easily generate a sense of [mis]representation and visual discord in my paintings."

 Glenn has exhibited in New York, San Francisco, Kyoto, Dortmund and London and has contributed work to various U.K. regional shows.
 His videos have been shown in Tokyo, Berlin, Rio and London.
 He is represented by work in private collections across six continents.